-In case of an IRM in one of those two runs, a DNF counts less than a time, a DNS counts less than a DNF.
+In case of an IRM in one of those two runs, a DNFis ranked below all those tht have a time, DNS is ranked behind DNF.

-If they are still tied, then the competitor with the worse seeding position will be ranked better.
+If they are still tied, then the competitorwho started later will win the tie and be ranked better.